-Alloys can make or break a car’s appearance.
+Alloy wheels are something to be proud of.
+Well maintained alloys can make or break a car’s appearance, helping increase the value of your vehicle as well as looking fantastic on the road.
+That said, alloy wheels are not indestructible.
 Kerb scuffs and scratches on your alloys may take away the striking look of the rest of your car.
 But, when it comes to repairing them, is it worth paying a professional, or can you paint your alloys at home?

 Repairing your alloys at home is also likely to be time-consuming, and can be very labour intensive.
 Taking up your time and energy that could be better spent elsewhere.

-Allowing a professional to repair your alloy is also likely to be more convenient for you.
-Unlike traditional bodyshops, most ChipsAway specialists are mobile.
-So, they can complete the repair at a time and place most suitable for you.
+Leaving aside being a faster and more efficient process, allowing a professional to repair your alloy is also likely to be more convenient for you.
+Unlike traditional with bodyshops, most ChipsAway specialists are mobile.
+What this means is that they can complete the repair at a time and place most suitable for you.
 Giving you time to carry on with your day.

-And ultimately, a professional alloy wheel repair will be of a far higher quality.
-Our technicians go through an extensive training process, meaning all our work is fully guaranteed.
+Finally, to put your mind at rest, unless you are a professional alloy wheel repair specialist in your spare time, a professional alloy wheel repair will be of a far higher quality than painting your wheels yourself.
+Our technicians go through an extensive training process to ensure that they produce only the very best results.
+This means all our work is fully guaranteed.

 So, is it possible to paint your alloy wheels at home?
 Well, yes, but it can be costly, labour intensive and likely to be a lower quality repair.
 Our ChipsAway specialists are mobile and trained to a high-quality, making it convenient and easier for you.
 For a ‘how to guide’ on painting your alloys at home, see our How To Use an Alloy Wheel Repair Kit and When Not To guide.